 Abstract.
 The South Coast Air Basin (SoCAB), which includes the city of Los Angeles and is home to more than 15 million people, frequently experiences ozone (O_3) levels that exceed ambient air quality standards.
-While strict regulation of O_3

-- 10 precursors has dramatically improved air quality over the past fifty years, the region has seen limited improvement in O3 over the past decade despite continued reductions in precursor emissions.
-One contributing factor to the recent lack of improvement is a gradual transition of the underlying photochemical environment from a VOC-limited regime towards a NO_x-limited one.
-The changes in human activity prompted by COVID-related precautions in Spring and Summer of 2020 exacerbated these already-occuring changes in the O3 precursor environment.
-Analyses of sector-wide changes in activity indicate that emissions - 15 of NO_x decreased by 15-20% during Spring (April May) and 5-10% during Summer (June July) relative to expected emissions for 2020, largely due to changes in mobile source activity.
-Historical trend analysis from two indicators of O3 sensitivity (the satellite HCHO/NO2 ratio and the O3 weekend/weekday ratio) revealed that Spring of 2020 was the first year on record to be on average NO_x-limited, while the "transitional" character of recent Summers became NOx-limited due to COVID-related NO_x reductions in 2020.
-Model simulations performed with base-case and COVID-adjusted emissions capture - 20 this change to a NO_x -limited environment and suggest that COVID-related emissions reductions were responsible for a 0-2 ppb decrease in O_3 over the study period.
-Reaching NO_x -limited territory is an important regulatory milestone, and this study suggests that deep reductions in NO_x emissions (in excess of those observed in this study) would be an effective pathway for long-term O_3 reductions.
+While strict regulation of O_3 precursors has dramatically improved air quality over the past 50 years, the region has seen limited improvement in O3 over the past decade despite continued reductions in precursor emissions.
+One contributing factor to the recent lack of improvement is a gradual transition of the underlying photochemical environment from a VOC-limited regime (where VOC denotes volatile organic compound) towards an NO_x limited one.
+The changes in human activity prompted by COVID-19-related precautions in spring and summer of 2020 exacerbated these existing changes in the O_3 precursor environment.
+Analyses of sector-wide changes in activity indicate that emissions of NO_x decreased by 15 %-20 % during spring (April-May) and by 5 %-10 % during summer (June-July) relative to expected emissions for 2020, largely due to changes in mobile-source activity.
+Historical trend analysis from two indicators of O_3 sensitivity (the satellite HCHO/NO2 ratio and the O_3) weekend/weekday ratio) revealed that spring of 2020 was the first year on record to be on average NO_x -limited, while the "transitional" character of recent summers became NO_x -limited due to COVID-19-related NO_x reductions in 2020.
+Model simulations performed with baseline and COVID-19-adjusted emissions capture this change to an NO_x-limited environment and suggest that COVID-19-related emission reductions were responsible for a 0-2 ppb decrease in O3 over the study period.
+Reaching NO_x-limited territory is an important regulatory milestone, and this study suggests that deep reductions in NO_x emissions (in excess of those observed in this study) would be an effective pathway toward long-term O3 reductions.